samirahmed/Iris-Voice-Automation/readme.md

 #### What is the weather in San Francisco?
 	Weather for san francisco, Currently Cloudy, at 60 degrees.
 Forecast says, Mostly Sunny.
 A high of 65 and A low of 54

-## How To Build
+## How To Build -ANT

 To build Iris, clone the repository

 	$ git clone git@github.com:samirahmed/Iris-Voice-Automation.git

+Move into cloned directory,
+Using ANT to build

+	cd ./Iris-Voice-Automation
+	ant compile jar

+This will create a new folder called build with the jar in it

+At the moment, the jar needs external files to run correctly

 Extract the zip file "lib.zip" found in the folder

-	 ./Iris-Voice-Automation/Iris_0.1.0/lib/
+	 ./Iris-Voice-Automation/lib/lib.zip

 The archived .zip lib.zip contains all the non source .jar dependencies

+Copy this directory to the new build/jar folder

+	./Iris-Voice-Automation/build/jar/

+Now copy the res/ and misc/ folder to build/jar folder

 After doing this you have all the necessary files for building.

-Suggested to use the eclipse IDE and build.xml file to build and run
+Go to the build/jar directory and run the jar

+	cd ./Iris-Voice-Automation/build/jar/
+	java -jar Iris_0.1.0.jar

 ## Binary or Executable File

 To get the latest binary / Executable file [Version 0.1]